h12w/teff/SPEC.md

 `ref_id` is a unique ID within a TEFF file.
 It should be defined only once but can be referenced multiple times by the `ref_id`.

-TEFF can optionally represent type by using type annotation.
+TEFF can optionally represent type by type annotation.

     type_label      ::= "<" letter_digit+ ">"
     type_annotation ::= lead_space? "#" spaces? type_label newline